v-zhuravlev/libzbxmodbus/README.md

       `I` or `uint64`- for MODBUS_UINT64, 64bit (unsigned) (NOTE: in Zabbix use 'Type of information' Numeric (unsigned))
       `d` or `double`- for MODBUS_FLOAT64, 64bit

-    otherwise, defaults will be used:
+    If datatype is not provided, defaults will be used:
       MODBUS_BIT if modbus_function is `1` or `2`.
       MODBUS_UINT16 if modbus_function is `3` or `4`.